scalessim/scalessim/README.md

 # scalessim

-A simulator for the Santa Cruz Array of Lenslets for Exoplanet Spectroscopy.
+A simulator for the Santa Cruz Array of Lenslets for Exoplanet Spectroscopy (SCALES).

 # Setup